Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 When Wi-Fi calling actually helps

-Rural areas with poor cell coverage.
-If you have home internet but spotty cell signal where you live, Wi-Fi calling can provide more reliable indoor phone service.
+If you have home internet but spotty cell signal, Wi-Fi calling can provide more reliable indoor phone service where towers are distant or overloaded.

-Underground locations.
-Parking garages, basements, and subway platforms typically block cell signal.
-If there's Wi-Fi available, Wi-Fi calling often works in places where cellular signal is weak or unavailable.
+Parking garages, basements, and subway platforms block cell signal.
+If Wi-Fi is available, Wi-Fi calling often works where cellular can't reach.

 Which carriers support Wi-Fi calling?